hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/react-apollo-hooks/tutorial-site/content/apollo-client.md

 ---
 title: "Set up a GraphQL client with Apollo"
-metaTitle: "Apollo Client GraphQL Setup | GraphQL React Apollo Tutorial"
+metaTitle: "Apollo Client GraphQL Setup | GraphQL React Apollo Hooks Tutorial"
-metaDescription: "You will learn how to configure Apollo Client in React by installing dependencies like react-apollo, apollo-client, apollo-link-http, apollo-cache-inmemory"
+metaDescription: "You will learn how to configure Apollo Client in React by installing dependencies like apollo-boost @apollo/react-hooks apollo-link-ws"
 ---

 import GithubLink from "../src/GithubLink.js";